BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[As each receives breath, they awaken and join a growing circle\]

-ANCIENT NOAIDI: \*You understand how to channel spring\'s awakening.
+ANCIENT THAUM: \*You understand how to channel spring\'s awakening.
 Take this gift.\*

 \[The winds converge into a set of beautiful wind chimes\]

-ANCIENT NOAIDI: \*Hang these in your dwelling.
+ANCIENT THAUM: \*Hang these in your dwelling.
 They will sing with spring\'s voice and draw gentle creatures to your home.\*

 \[The wind swirls powerfully but gently around player\]